ibm-cloud-docs/CDN/faqs.md

 {: #notification-that-origin-cert-is-expiring}
 {: faq}

-Log in to the Akamai Community and follow the steps outlined in [this article](https://community.akamai.com/docs/DOC-7708){:external}.
+Log in to the Akamai Community and follow the steps outlined in [this article](https://community.akamai.com/docs/DOC-7708){: external}.

 ## What security is included with the IBM CDN solution with Akamai?
 {: #what-security-is-included-with-cdn-with-akamai}